 - Allow your kids the time to say their goodbyes and encourage them to keep in contact with friends.
 You might want to have their special friends over for a sleepover.
 Make a final visit to favorite places & take photos so they have a lasting memory.

-Read our Moving Checklist for more information about moving.
+Read our Moving Checklist for more information and great tips for moving house.

 Here are some great publications for moving with kids: